-When the parties are made aware that employees will be transferred out of the Public Service bargaining unit to a corporation, board, agency, or commission, a joint Employer/Union Committee shall immediately be established.
-The Committee shall be established to facilitate the orderly transfer of employees.
-Where such transfers occur, those transferred employees will be recognized as inservice applicants when applying for regular positions in Government for a period of two years from the effective date of the transfer.
-This provision applies where coverage of the Employer in the Public Service Act is revoked by Order-in-Council or legislation.
+When the parties are made aware that employees will be transferred out of the bargaining unit to a corporation, board, agency, or commission, a Joint Employer-Union Committee shall immediately be established.
+The Committee shall facilitate the orderly transfer of employees.
 This Clause does not cover secondment of employees.